 Ruconest is manufactured by the Netherlands-based Pharming Group NV, and will be distributed by a subsidiary of Salix Pharmaceuticals, based in Raleigh, NC.

-Explore further: Gattex approved for short bowel syndrome
+Explore further: Sivextro approved for adult skin infections

 The FDA has more about this approval.